 Chipmunks are small rodents that are found in North America.
-They have short and stocky bodies, with short legs.
-They have striped, brown fur, short tails and snout, pointy faces and small black eyes.
-Their tails are bushy and fluffy at the base and becoming thinner towards the tip.
+They have short and stocky bodies with short legs.
+They have striped, brown fur, short tails and snout, pointy faces, and small black eyes.
+Their tails are bushy and fluffy at the base and become thinner towards the tip.
 If you are curious about other details, keep reading for more information about do chipmunks have tails!

-The answer to this question is yes, chipmunks have tails.
-Chipmunks are very small rodents, and their tails are short and covered in fur with a very fluffy base.
+The answer to this question is yes; chipmunks have tails.
+Chipmunks are tiny rodents whose tails are covered in fur with a fluffy base.

 Where Can You Find Chipmunks?

 Chipmunks are small rodents that are found in North America.
-There are two categories of chipmunk: the eastern chipmunk and the western chipmunk.
+There are two categories of chipmunks: the eastern chipmunk and the western chipmunk.

 Much like the name indicates, in eastern North America and Canada, eastern chipmunks are native, and in western North America and Canada, western chipmunks are native.

 Both eastern and western chipmunks have very short tails that measure just a few inches when extended.

 What are Some Similarities between Chipmunks and Ground Squirrels?